So, you’re talking to a new guy. Things are new, fresh, and exciting. Flirty texts are shooting back and forth, and there are no signs it'll stop.

 Keep your eyes peeled for the content and intention of a player's text - the signs are usually all there with what they say, how they say it, and when.

-For my final piece of advice as a self-proclaimed relationship expert: for god's sake, if he’s only texting you on Snapchat, then he is a player.
+For my final piece of advice as a self-proclaimed relationship expert: if he’s only texting you on Snapchat, then he is a player.
 Zero exceptions there; just leave him on read and move on.